RioterTrov97/RioterTrov97/README.md

 - ✍️ I love the thrill of developing meaningful, reliable, robust and scalable software.
 - 👀 I’m currently working on several personal projects e.g. algo visualizer, chat apps etc.
 - 🔭 Besides personal projects, I’m also currently looking at some open source softwares to contribute to.
-- 🌱 My current curiosity lies in event-driven architecture using even stores and also exploring Rust eco-system.
+- 🌱 My current curiosity lies in event-driven architecture using event stores and also exploring Rust eco-system.
 - 👯 Later down the line, I’m also looking to collaborate on Cloud Native and Blockchain projects.
 - 📫 Whether it be just a chat or about projects, I'd love to hear from you.
 Please feel free to [contact](mailto://contact@sumanbasnet.com) me.